tobiasdalhof/sqlc-example/README.md

 ## Todo

 - [x] Add example that demonstrates the usage of sqlc generated code
-- [x] Add database test example
+- [x] Add database test example that connects to a real database
-- [ ] Add automated tests with GitHub actions
+- [x] Add test automation with GitHub actions

 ## Generate Go code from SQL